linkedin/opticss/packages/opticss/README.md

 opticss.optimize(outputName).then(result => {
   fs.writeFileSync(outputName, result.output.content.toString(), "utf-8");
   fs.writeFileSync(`${outputName}.log`, result.actions.logStrings().join("\n"), "utf-8");
-  // Source map information with opticss is of dubious value because sourcemaps cannot
+  // Source map information with OptiCSS is of dubious value because sourcemaps cannot
   // represent mutations that turn multiple source bytes into a single output byte.
   // So the source map will only surface (at most) one of the source bytes that caused
   // an output byte to exist.
 The log has more in-depth information about what mutations were